lanwin/esphome_samsung_ac/readme.md

 ![Plug and Play Wiring Diagram](https://github.com/lanwin/esphome_samsung_ac/assets/32042186/42a6757d-bfcf-4a29-be87-cf1b204e248a)

-1. Connect the controller using the same wires as you would use for the official SAMSUNG WiFi Kit.
-It will be powered directly from the 12V supply of the AC unit.

 ### DIY

 If you prefer a more customized approach, you can build the AC unit controller yourself.
 Here's what you'll need: